Bassrex100/Outfitter.lua/README.md

 Drop The Lua File You Just Downloaded Into: _`\AppData\Roaming\PopstarDevs\2Take1Menu\scripts`_

-Now With GTA Running & Menu Injected You Can Start The Script From "[Local > Scripts](https://gta.2take1.menu/dev/scripts/#management-and-execution)" & Use It At "[Local > Script Features](https://gta.2take1.menu/dev/scripts/#management-and-execution)".
+Now With GTA Running & Menu Injected You Can Start The Script From "[Local > Scripts](https://gta.2take1.menu/dev/scripts/#management-and-execution)" & Use It At "[Local > Outfitter.lua](https://gta.2take1.menu/dev/scripts/#management-and-execution)".